Reigning champion Chiefs dump Bills 38-24 in AFC title game

 Instead, after finally conquering the Patriots in the AFC East, the Bills have a new roadblock to the Super Bowl.

 Mahomes and Kelce soon found their groove.
-And the rest of the Chiefs offence followed suit.
+And the rest of the Chiefs offense followed suit.

 The only answer from Buffalo was Tyler Bass's chip-shot field goal that made it 21-12 at the break.